-Rates of childhood squint surgery have plummeted over past 50 yearsApril 10th, 2013 in Ophthalmology /
+Rates of childhood squint surgery have plummeted over past 50 yearsApril 10, 2013 in Medicine & Health / Ophthalmology

 Rates of surgery to correct childhood squint in England have tumbled over the past 50 years, finds research published online in the British Journal of Ophthalmology.